 One of the things I love about Church Community Builder (CCB) is the ability to build and automate “people processes.”
 You know, like assimilation, serving, spiritual growth and development, etc.

-I did a post on “Workflow” Process Implementation a while back.
-In the post, I described the use of “workflow tools” to implement processes and procedures.
-Here at CCV, we’re using two different “tools” for implementing workflow processes.
-The fundamental split is between “people” and “business” (or non-people) processes.
+In the post, Workflow Process Implementation, I describe the use of “workflow tools” to implement processes and procedures.
+At my church, we used two different “tools” for implementing workflow processes.
+The fundamental split was between “people” and “business” (or non-people) processes.

-For business processes, we have The Management System.
+For business processes, we had The Management System.
 Read more about that HERE.

-For people processes, we’re using the workflow capabilities of CCB.
-CCB gives us the ability to make sure nobody gets “lost in the shuffle,” so to speak.
+For people processes, we used the workflow capabilities of CCB.
+CCB gave us the ability to make sure nobody got “lost in the shuffle,” so to speak.

-Here’s how it works.
-We got together and defined the steps one should go through to get connected here at CCV.
-We drew a flowchart showing how a new person moves from filling out a communication card to getting connected to a ministry leader if they express interest in serving somewhere, getting invited to the next newcomer’s class, getting connected to a group leader if they express interest in joining a group, getting contacted by our Pastor of Pastoral Care if they are interested in learning more about baptism, etc.
+Here’s how it worked.
+We got together and defined the steps one should go through to get connected.
+We drew a flowchart showing how a new person moved from filling out a communication card to getting connected to a ministry leader if they expressed interest in serving somewhere, getting invited to the next newcomer’s class, getting connected to a group leader if they expressed interest in joining a group, getting contacted by our Connections Pastor if they were interested in learning more about baptism, etc.

 We took the flowchart and used it as a guide for implementing a “process” in CCB.
-The process consists of a series of “process queues,” all of which have “queue managers” notified when a person is put into their queue.
-The notification goes directly to them via e-mail, prompting them to take some action.
-In some cases, placing a person into an “in progress” status or even a “completed” status initiates some automation that helps to keep people followed up upon and getting connected.
+The process consisted of a series of “process queues,” all of which had “queue managers” notified when a person was put into their queue.
+The notification went directly to them via e-mail, prompting them to take some action.
+In some cases, placing a person into an “in progress” status or even a “completed” status initiated some automation that helped to keep people informed about their next step toward being connected.

-So, people are followed up on quickly, and nobody gets dropped.
-Everyone ends up in a queue, and they stay there until they get connected, being periodically followed up on along the way.
+So, people were followed up on quickly, and nobody got dropped.
+Everyone ended up in a queue, and they stayed there until they got connected while being periodically followed up on along the way.